fahimeshti/techForing-project/readme.md

+# Techforing project

-use `npm run dev` to run it in your local machine
+Use `npm run dev` to run it in your local machine

+See it Live here: [Live Link](https://fahimesti-techforing-project.netlify.app/login)